Busting Market Research Automation Misconceptions

 Market research is an indispensable asset for such businesses, providing valuable consumer insights that drive successful product development.
 As competition increases, so does the strain placed on insights and marketing teams, who must now deliver more results at a faster pace to align with today’s level of demand.
-This combined with the rapid pace of digital transformation has seen market research automation emerge, enabling faster, more efficient processes with higher accuracy.
+This, combined with the rapid pace of digital transformation has seen automated market research emerge, enabling faster, more efficient processes with higher accuracy.

 Misconception 1: Not customisable enough for my needs

 Some researchers may object to automated tools as they feel they do not offer the breadth of functionality required for their research.

 Whilst complex projects will inevitably require customisation, for most everyday research categories such as claims testing, pricing, and packaging selection, automation actually enhances their effectiveness.
 For example, Conjoint.ly has refined the methodologies used for such projects to create a range of tools with specialised purposes, improving the accuracy and quality of results and outputs.

 Misconception 2: Difficult to use a new platform

 As many automated research tools are DIY or “self-serve”, many users may be discouraged towards leaving their research in the hands of a machine.
 Whilst automation removes the human element from many repetitive tasks during the research process, it does not remove the researcher’s role entirely.
 In fact, it allows researchers to redirect their efforts to more meaningful tasks such as idea generation, feedback alignment, and product development.
 Automation tools may be slightly difficult to adapt to at first but once realised as reliable, ultimately allow for more in-depth research.